TroyCaywood/Python/100 Days of Code/Days/Day-44.md

 # Font Styling

 - The font family can be set using `font-family: Verdana, sans-serif` (verdana and sans-serif are just examples).
 [Web safe fonts](https://www.w3schools.com/cssref/css_websafe_fonts.php)
+- You can also have fallback fonts by [listing](https://www.cssfontstack.com) multiple fonts in `font-family`
 -